More

 The common land into which today's golf courses are etched is a product of the agricultural society that prevailed at the time of the Norman Conquest.
 Land of practically any kind was granted to (or frequently taken by) the local people for grazing of livestock and gathering of fuel.
 With limited knowledge or means by which to manage the land, and with the arrival of the industrial revolution, by the end of the nineteenth century, the terrain around the manor of Walton-on-the- Hill was left nutrient-depleted and treeless.

-Those conditions were, however, ideal for the creation of “inland links”, as they were similar to those found seaside.
+Those conditions were, however, ideal for the creation of "inland links", as they were similar to those found seaside.

 GOLF COURSES WERE CONSTRUCTED ON HEATHS THROUGHOUT THE COUNTRY, NONE MORE SIGNIFICANT THAN THE TWO ON WALTON CREATED BETWEEN 1902 AND 1913.